Objectives of the Waimea Community Dam

 The project began in early March 2019 with site works to create access to the Lee Valley site.
 This was followed by the burying of a mauri stone, a mark of respect to Papa the earth mother and a blessing bestowed on the site and the structure that will be located there.

 The second phase was the construction of the dam itself.
-The concrete-face rock fill dam is complete and is 53 metres-high, 220 metres-long, and 6-metres wide at the crest.
+The completed concrete-face rock fill dam is 53 metres-high, 220 metres-long, and 6-metres wide at the crest.
 About 490,000m3 of rock has been used to build the dam.
 The 165-metre-long spillway is complete.

 The culvert was partially closed in mid-October 2022, so that the temporary river diversion pipework could be installed over the 2022/2023 summer.
-Commissioning of the temporary pipework was completed in autumn, and the culvert was closed on Friday 26 May with the reservoir now starting to fill.
+Commissioning of the temporary pipework was completed in autumn, and the culvert was closed on Friday 26 May so the reservoir could start filling in stages.

-WWL is responsibly for constructing Nelson Tasman region’s newest dam.
+WWL is responsible for constructing Nelson Tasman region’s newest dam.
 This includes:

 - resource consent compliance